Ladislaus of Naples: Conquest of central Italy

-Ladislaus endeavored to consolidate the royal power at the expense of the barons, and brought about the murder of several members of the Sanseverino family for frustrating his ends.
+Aspiring to the brilliant prestige and might of his imperial forbearer in southern Italy, Frederick II, Holy Roman Emperor and King of Sicily, Ladislaus was determined to conquer central Italy and extend his power into Tuscany and farther north.
+Ladislaus endeavored to consolidate Neapolitan royal power at the expense of the barons, and brought about the murders of several members of the Sanseverino family for frustrating his ends.
 In 1405, he went again to Rome.
 When some nobles offered him the lordship of the city, the Pope responded by deposing him as King of Naples on 9 January 1406.
 The Pope had incited Raimondo Del Balzo Orsini to rebel, but he died soon after.
 His wife, Mary of Enghien, continued the rebellion and successfully defended Taranto against a two-month long siege by Ladislaus in the spring of 1406.
 She did not surrender even after Ladislaus and the Pope signed a treaty of peace in July, by which Ladislaus became the protector of the Papal States.
 He moved to Taranto again early in 1407, this time with diplomatic intentions.
 Since his second wife had died in 1404, Ladislaus solved the matter of Taranto by marrying Mary of Enghien on 23 April 1407.

 In 1407, trying to taking advantage of the feebler personality of the new pope, Gregory XII, Ladislaus invaded the Papal States and conquered Ascoli Piceno and Fermo.
 In 1408, he besieged Ostia to prevent a success of the French party in the schism between Gregory XII and Antipope Benedict XIII.
 After a short siege, he captured the city by bribing the Papal commander, Paolo Orsini, and entered Rome on 25 April.
 Later, Perugia also fell into his hands.

 In 1409, Ladislaus sold his rights to Dalmatia to Venice for 100,000 ducats.
 This was part of his attempts to gain allies in the upcoming war against the Republic of Florence, caused by his expansion in central Italy and his alliance with Paolo Guinigi, lord of Lucca, a traditional enemy of the Florentines.
 Ladislaus invaded Tuscany, capturing Cortona and the island of Elba from Gherardo Appiani.
 Florence hired the condottiere Braccio da Montone, who defeated Ladislaus, and he was forced to retreat.
 However, he had not abandoned his aims in northern Italy, and took advantage of the presence of Pope Gregory XII in Gaeta.